Carlton (NSW)

 The educational profile of Carlton exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 37.9% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
+The area's educational profile is notable regionally, with university qualification rates at 37.9% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW average of 32.2%.
 Bachelor degrees are most prevalent at 25.2%, followed by postgraduate qualifications (10.6%) and graduate diplomas (2.1%).
-Vocational credentials are also prominent, with 26.4% of residents aged 15+ holding such qualifications – advanced diplomas comprise 12.0% and certificates make up 14.4%.
+Vocational credentials are held by 26.4% of residents aged 15+, with advanced diplomas at 12.0% and certificates at 14.4%.

-Educational participation is high, with 29.7% of residents currently enrolled in formal education, including 8.2% in primary education, 7.5% in tertiary education, and 7.1% pursuing secondary education.
+Educational participation is high, with 29.7% currently enrolled in formal education, including 8.2% in primary, 7.5% in tertiary, and 7.1% pursuing secondary education.

 Frequently Asked Questions - Education